-Currently, the only people exposed to contaminated groundwater are in the area of plume #4.
-They are the residents that do not have the whole house carbon filters.
+Currently, the only people exposed to contaminated groundwater are in the area of plume #4, primarily residents who do not have whole-house carbon filters.
 These residents are not being exposed to levels of chemicals that would be expected to cause adverse health effects.

-There is another group of people that may be exposed to contaminated groundwater in the area of plume #4.
-These are the residents that are currently using whole house filters.
-If the whole house filter units are not properly maintained or the residents stop using the units, they may be exposed to elevated levels of PCE.
+Residents who are not properly using their whole house filters also may be exposed to contaminated groundwater in the area of plume #4.
+If residents do not properly maintain the whole house filter units or if they stop using the units, they may be exposed to elevated levels of PCE.

-IDPH estimated the exposure to PCE in the groundwater based on two exposure scenarios.
+IDPH estimated exposure to a level of 14 ppb of PCE in groundwater using two exposure scenarios.
 One was for a child drinking 1 liter of water a day for 15 years and the other for an adult drinking 2 liters of water a day for 30 years.

-The maximum contaminant level (MCL) of 5 parts per billion (ppb) was used as the comparison value for PCE (Attachment 5).
-PCE has been detected in residential wells at levels up to 14 ppb.
-At this level, the USEPA oral RfD would not be exceeded for both children and adults.
+At this level, the U.S. EPA oral reference dose (RfD) would not be exceeded for children or adults.
+RfDs are daily exposure estimates with no appreciable risks of adverse non-cancer health effects over a specified length of exposure expressed in units of milligrams of chemical per kilogram of body weight per day (mg/kg/day).
+Conservative approaches used to derive RfDs often result in them being 3-100 times below levels shown to be non-toxic.
+Such no-effect levels are referred to as no observable adverse effect levels (NOAELs) or no observable effect levels (NOELs).
 No adverse health effects are expected if people were to drink this water based on the above scenario.
-USEPA is currently reviewing the carcinogenic potential for this chemical [7].
+U.S. EPA is currently reviewing the carcinogenic potential for this chemical [7].